YueLiPicasso/OCanrenTutorial/Installation/README.md

 ## Details

 You shall have a computer running Linux, with Git, Opam and OCaml installed.
-Instructions for installing Linux, Git, Opam and OCaml in general is out of the scope of this tuturial.
+Instructions for installing Linux, Git, Opam and OCaml in general is out of the scope of this tutorial.
 I recommend however the following points of reference:

 - [Ubuntu Linux](https://ubuntu.com/)